opensearch-project/documentation-website/_security/access-control/anonymous-authentication.md

 ## OpenSearch Dashboards configuration

-To enable anonymous authentication for OpenSearch Dashboards, you need to modify the `opensearch_dashboards.yml` file inside the configuration directory of your OpenSearch Dashboards installation.
+To enable anonymous authentication for OpenSearch Dashboards, you need to modify the `opensearch_dashboards.yml` file in the configuration directory of your OpenSearch Dashboards installation.

 Add the following setting to `opensearch_dashboards.yml`: